- Revlon failed at a S/4HANA implementation back in Feb of 2017, and this failure came to light in a quarterly call in March of 2019.

 The Deloitte Website on S/4HANA

 Deloitte’s website, as is the material on all major SAP consulting companies’ website, leaves of maturity.

 Consulting companies want S/4HANA implementations, which causes them to leave out the application’s maturity entirely.
 Other claims untethered to the maturity of S/4HANA also are highly dubious.

 Let us look at two examples:

-- S/4HANA “is at the center of many major digital transformations projects today.”
+- S/4HANA “is at the center of many major digital transformation projects today.”
 The number of ongoing projects depends on what “many means,” but it is not widely implemented.
 Secondly, the number of S/4HANA projects that go-live is deficient.
-Is the success of the system measured by how many projects are ongoing (and billing hours) or what percentage go live?
+Is the system’s success measured by how many projects are ongoing (and billing hours), or what percentage goes live?
 For Deloitte, the measure is naturally the number billing.

 - How is S/4HANA a “game-changer” if it has no new functionality over ECC, its performance is not very good due to the mismatch between HANA and TP, and Fiori is rarely implemented?